knowrahman/AWS-SAA-C02-Course/README.md

   - If an app tries to interact with the hardware without a system call, it will cause a system error and can crash the server or at minimum the app.

+### Steps for NAT Gateway setup

+- Have a public Subnet (connected to IG and have public IPs allocation enabled)
+- Create a new NAT Gateway in a public Subnet being assigned an Elastic IP
+- Having an instance in a private subnet with no public IPv4 and no access to the internet
+- Create a route table to have the default route pointing to the NAT gateway in public subnet
+- Associate the new route table to the private subnet where the instance is running
+- Instance should now have an internet access.

 #### 1.6.1.1.
 Emulated Virtualization - Software Virtualization

 Host OS operated on the HW and included a hypervisor (HV).